dbarton8406/Back-end-API/README.md

 **Params**

-`assignee` The person whos bills you wish to search for
+`assignee:` The person whos bills you wish to search for

-This will return all bills by the `assignee` param
+This will return all bills by the `assignee:` param

 ## GET /bills/bill/:id